JustalK/PORTFOLIO/setup.md

 * css-loader - for translating css into commonJs
 * style-loader - for creating styles node from js String
 * vuejs - for managing the templates and the components of my SPA
+* nodemon - For building my dev config on a change in src

 ### webpack